chrishrtmn/dev-environment/README.md

 ## Before You Begin

-`Copy/transfer your old/current SSH keys to new machine!`
+Copy/transfer your SSH keys to new machine!

 ## Table of Contents